Anish-shakya/R-Programming/README.md

 1) here  -> install.packages("here")  then load the package  library(here)
 2) skimr -> install.packages("skimr")  then load the package  library(skimr)
 3) janitor -> install.packages("janitor")  then load the package  library(janitor)
-4) dplyr -> install.packages("dplyr")  then load the package  library(dpylr)
+4) dplyr -> install.packages("dplyr")  then load the package  library(dpylr) .
 These packages have functions for cleaning and manipulating data.

-Installing the dataset that contains information about the penguin install.packages("palmerpenguins") library(palmerpenguins)
+Installing the dataset that contains information about the penguin. install.packages("palmerpenguins") library(palmerpenguins)